Tips for managing outside legal counsel spend

 Create a list of quality “niche” firms and make an effort to push a certain percentage of your yearly legal spend to those firms.
 Then make the list from your own experience or from speaking with colleagues at different in-house departments.
 A niche firm is typically a smaller firm that specializes in a particular area of the law and is usually staffed with lawyers who moved away from the larger firms.

-Use outside counsel guidelines
+Use outside legal counsel guidelines

 If you do not have an outside counsel billing policy, put one in place and send it to counsel with every new matter, or as a yearly update.
 This policy will make it clear what you do and do not pay for.
 For example, do not pay for online research tools, car services, or food unless someone from the company was present or it was cleared in advance.
 Also, reserve the right to reject any bills not received within three months of the work be performed.
 Nothing kills budget planning like getting a bill in November for work performed back in January.

-Set expectations upfront with outside lawyers
+Set expectations upfront with outside legal counsel

 If you tell outside counsel you want something, they will move heaven and earth for you to get the answer.
 That can be very expensive, especially if you just want a little dirt shoveled.
 Set your expectations up front with your outside lawyers.
 It can be a cap on the amount of money you are willing to spend or on the number of hours you are willing to pay for, or just making it clear you do not want a formal memo with the answer — an email or highlighted copy of the relevant case will suffice).